Five Questions Every Medical Device Manufacturer Should Ask About QMS Solutions

 To help ensure that medical devices are safe for use and will function as intended, the FDA requires that manufacturers of these products establish and follow quality systems in accordance with current good manufacturing practices (CGMP).
 While the quality system regulation (QSR) does not prescribe how a manufacturer must produce a specific device, it does state that manufacturers “should use good judgment when developing their quality system and apply those sections of the QS regulation that apply to their products and operations.”

-Having a steadfast focus is key to identify the best QMS solution to optimize visibility, control, traceability, and the ability to collaborate easily.
+Having a steadfast focus is key to identifying the best QMS software solution to optimize visibility, control, traceability, and the ability to collaborate easily.
 Every stakeholder, including those focused specifically on quality, should consider the entire product release process to avoid myopic decisions.
 It is important to account for siloed systems and teams to ensure everyone has full context throughout the new product development and introduction (NPDI) process.

 If you are evaluating which way to go in selecting or replacing a QMS solution, here are five key questions you should ask to assess your quality needs and ensure your broader business objectives can be fully met.

 Successful quality leaders recognize that product records for complex medical devices are more than just a set of documents—they include an array of components, assemblies, and more.
 The entire product record, including the bill of materials (BOM), needs to be captured, controlled, and managed with direct links between all the associated quality records and processes.
-This not only enables better traceability, but also promotes design improvements and collaboration across teams.
+This not only enables better traceability but also promotes design improvements and collaboration across teams.

 While traditional document-centric QMS solutions may suffice to manage simpler medical devices or life sciences companies focused on pharmaceutical products, they have significant gaps when it comes to managing the entire product record and BOM for complex devices comprised of vast amounts of mechanical, electrical, and software components.
 To address this gap, product-centric QMS solutions manage a relational, hierarchical BOM by directly linking drawings, specifications, manufacturing work instructions, SOPs, training records, and many other documents.
-This gives quality and the entire product team a complete picture of all records and processes to ensure devices work as designed, while complying to FDA or other regulations.
+This gives quality and the entire product team a complete picture of all records and processes to ensure devices work as designed while complying with FDA or other regulations.

 2. Does the solution elevate my corrective and preventive actions (CAPA) process?

 When a problem occurs with a medical device, having a way to quickly identify the root cause and correct the problem is critical.
 For example, an MRI machine might be stalling during patient exams.
-Tracking the source of the stall can be a challenge—is it software, electronics, or how those two systems interact?
+Tracking the source of the stall can be a challenge—is it software, electronics, or how the two systems interact?
 Determining the cause requires thorough documentation of the issue and the ability to efficiently drill into the product design record and sometimes the manufacturing process.
 Only after the what/when/why/where/how questions are completely answered, can a proper fix or corrective action be identified and carried out.

-To design, test, and deliver high-functioning products, it’s important to have a quality system that improves visibility and traceability between the product design and the CAPA process.
+To design, test, and deliver high-functioning products, it’s important to have a quality management system that improves visibility and traceability between the product design and the CAPA process.
 The foundation of an effective CAPA process should start with the product.
 Without that foundation, quality and product information are siloed, making it harder to correct quality issues relating to the product design.

 The product design is more than a list of components and must include all relevant specifications, procedures, and training records from everyone involved in helping to get the finished device to market.
-A comprehensive QMS provides a way to plug in all related documents to establish context at all times between product and quality processes, simplifying investigation and the ultimate resolution of issues.
+A comprehensive QMS software provides a way to plug in all related documents to establish context at all times between product and quality processes, simplifying investigation, and the ultimate resolution of issues.

 3. Does the QMS help disparate teams collaborate easily?

 While having the right level of access and visibility throughout the NPDI process is key, the ability to easily collaborate simply between internal teams and external partners cannot be understated.
 By connecting all teams with and enabling online reviews, a product-centric QMS streamlines communication, eliminates design errors, and spurs innovation.
-Multi-disciplinary collaboration supported with product, documentation, and quality information in a single QMS system removes blind spots and helps ensure reliability and manufacturability.
+Multi-disciplinary collaboration supported with product, documentation, and quality information in a single QMS removes blind spots and helps ensure reliability and manufacturability.
 Every issue cannot always be foreseen or prevented, so when issues do occur (and they will), a product-centric QMS solution offers the best way to shorten the time to resolution.

 4. Does the QMS support quality processes throughout the product lifecycle?

 The importance of quality management doesn’t diminish after initial compliance to regulations is met or products are delivered to market.
-However, manual or document-centric QMS solutions can unintentionally support that notion due to limited visibility to the product record.
+However, manual or document-centric QMS solutions can unintentionally support that notion due to limited visibility of the product record.

 Medical device companies must have a fully traceable quality and design process that spans many years and affects many patients.
-Since quality issues can arise before or after devices have gone to market, having a QMS solution that provides an historical audit trail for everyone involved in designing, testing, delivering, and sustaining medical devices is a key requirement.
+Since quality issues can arise before or after devices have gone to market, having a QMS solution that provides a historical audit trail for everyone involved in designing, testing, delivering, and sustaining medical devices is a key requirement.
 This provides better visibility and guarantees traceability throughout the product lifecycle.

 The FDA requires medical device manufacturers to validate software used in the design or delivery of devices.
 However, validation is typically considered to be an overhead cost required to satisfy the FDA and it requires a fair amount of resources, understanding of the software, and specific use cases.
-Validating older on-premises or document-centric QMS software solutions tends to be labor-intensive, inefficient, and is often avoided by quality and regulatory teams leaving customers stuck on older versions as they decide to avoid the validation process altogether.
+Validating older on-premises or document-centric QMS software solutions tends to be labor-intensive, inefficient, and is often avoided by the quality and regulatory teams leaving customers stuck on older versions as they decide to avoid the validation process altogether.

 Introducing a safe, compliant, and innovative medical device to market is no easy feat.
-However, by asking these five questions, you can take steps to adopt a QMS system that meets the regulatory requirements and speeds product launches by leveraging a connective and collaborative solution.
+However, by asking these five questions, you can take steps to adopt a QMS solution that meets the regulatory requirements and speeds product launches by leveraging a connective and collaborative solution.